-ProtectiveReduce exposure through shielding, time, and distance.
-Self-protection and decontamination depends on the type of radiation particle and the type and length of exposure.
+Reduce personal exposure through limiting exposure time, maximizing distance from the source and the use of shielding.
+Self-protection and decontamination depend on the type of radiation particle and the type and length of exposure.
 Follow appropriate Body Substance Isolation (BSI) precautions, with use of Personal Protective Equipment (PPE).